Manufacturing industries have been the cradle for most business processes we

 are Visual Basic, PowerBuilder (just googled and found out that PowerBuilder

-still exists (and has its own Journal) and Oracle Forms 4.5.
+still exists under Sybase) and Oracle Forms 4.5.
+Although, popularity and

 And, there are quite few that have come up in the current cloud paradigm.
 Few

 Examples : Coghead (already in dead pool), VisualForce of